ngr/fe3.slave.center/README.md

 The only available setting of the application is the URL for API to interact with.
 By default it uses the main Slave Center API at https://api.slave.center

+CURRENT INSTALLATION
+This repository is now hosted using AWS S3 static web-hosting in region eu-central-1 (Frankfurt) and is supposed to be cached by AWS CloudFront as soon as there appear any commercial traffic.
+EU central region has currently the best latency for Russia.

+One of my personal servers now pulls this repository every 2 minutes and updates changes to the S3 bucket.
+So once the commit is merged to Master branch it will appear hosted in 2 minutes at the following URL: http://fe3.slave.center/

 NOTE
 In order for the application to operate the API must be set correctly.
 I will describe some details in this document not to search for them for a long time when API is set up on